statespace-tech/toolfront/README.md

 ## Quickstart

-**ToolFront is a declarative framework for building AI agents in Markdown.**

-Write tools and instructions in `.md` files.
-Run the project and get a live AI application.
+ToolFront is a declarative framework for building modular AI applications in Markdown.
+Write tools and instructions in `.md` files, run the project, and get a live AI application.

 ### Create it